-RELX PLC Expands Share Buyback Program with Latest Purchase - TipRanks.com
+RELX plc Expands Share Buyback Program with Latest Purchase - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-RELX PLC has announced the purchase of 124,404 of its own ordinary shares through JP Morgan Securities plc, which will be held as treasury shares.
-This transaction is part of a broader share buyback strategy that has seen the company repurchase over 27 million shares since January 2025, potentially enhancing shareholder value and indicating confidence in the company’s financial health.
+RELX plc has announced the purchase of 53,700 of its own ordinary shares through JP Morgan Securities plc, which will be held as treasury shares.
+This transaction is part of an ongoing share buyback program, reflecting the company’s strategy to manage its capital structure and return value to shareholders.

 Spark’s Take on GB:REL Stock